cqbent/mwraadvisory/wp-content/plugins/gf-form-multicolumn/readme.txt

 CSS and JS included with the plugin can be toggled on and off in the Form Settings for the individual form.

-9. In Settings -> Form Settings once a form has been selcted, visit the section titled Multiple Columns.
+9. In Settings -> Form Settings once a form has been selected, visit the section titled Multiple Columns.
 Here there are new options related to the Multiple Columns for Gravity Forms plugin.

 **Note: If updating from version 3.0.3 or earlier.
 If the columns are not displaying, please visit the Form Settings for each form and check the Enable CSS checkbox.**